chaserwacer/chaserwacer/README.md

-Hello, I'm Chase Balmer, a third-year Computer Science student at RIT (fourth year junior/senior on paper).
-I am seeking an internship to apply my knowledge, contribute to a dynamic team, and gain real-world experience in the field of technology.
-I am looking for an internship during or spanning from January 2025-December 2025.<br>
+Hello, I’m Chase Balmer, a fourth-year Computer Science student at RIT.

+For the first half of 2025, I worked as a Software Engineer Intern at MKS Instruments, where I developed backend software that supported production processes.
+My work centered around .NET development, building internal systems for our production backend system.

+Over the summer of 2025, I’ve continued developing Project Lionheart, an entrepreneurial software project focused on redefining how athletes store, analyze, and act on their training data.
+The application serves as a centralized hub for wellness data, oura ring data, training sessions, injuries, and activities.
+Lionheart also offers training session management tools and an intelligent coach chat interface powered by Open AI language models.

+This project has been an invaluable learning platform.
+I’ve deepened my skills in prompt engineering, LLM integration, LLM tool calling, agentic flows, and Model Context Protocol (MCP).
+In Summer 2025, I brought on Blake Rossi as a collaborator, expanding Lionheart’s technical scope and development velocity.

 Over the summer of 2023, I worked as a Junior Software Developer at Lattice Ventures.
 LV is a startup software company developing a product for use in the legal field.
-The team consisted of highly skilled, senior professionals who were incredibly supportive in guiding me through challenging tasks and providing valuable feedback on my work.<br>
+The team consisted of highly skilled, senior professionals who were incredibly supportive in guiding me through challenging tasks and providing valuable feedback on my work.

-Over the summer of 2024, I have been individually developing a fully fleshed out application.
-This application, named Lionheart, is an athletic training data hub.
-It allows users to store all of their training data in one location, allowing for easy analysis of personal trends and results.
-This project has been extremely fulfilling, teaching, and crucial in developing my skills in the field of software development.
-Working full stack has allowed me to further my experience on both fronts. <br>

-I also play a leadership role in the RIT Barbell Club, fostering physical and mental strength within our community.
-My natural leadership, strong communication, and determination drive me.<br>
+Outside of software development, I am a part of the RIT Barbell Club, where I help foster both physical and mental strength within our community.
+I am an active mountain biker, backpacker, hiker, and movement advocate.

-My commitment to excellence led to Dean's List for every semester I have been at RIT, along with the RIT Presidential Scholarship and the Innovation and Creativity Award Scholarship.
-Currently, my immersion is in the Science, Technology, and Society program.<br>
+My dedication has been recognized through the Dean’s List every semester, the RIT Presidential Scholarship, and the Innovation and Creativity Award Scholarship.
+My immersion is in Science, Technology, and Society, where I explore the broader context of technology’s impact.

-With practical software development experience, I excel in teamwork and problem-solving.
-I'm passionate about technology's impact and open to exciting opportunities.
-Let's connect and explore possibilities together!<br>
+I’m passionate about software development, AI, and the intersection of technology and human performance.
+With a foundation in both industry experience and entrepreneurial projects, I’m excited to contribute to impactful, forward-looking teams.